dgray001/gray_online/PLANS.md

-v0.1: basic lobby
- - can join room
- - can chat in room

 v0.2: launch game
  - backend connects to mysql
  - can launch games (new connections => get routed into game hub)